Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 Grain-Free

-Ideal for canines with dietary restrictions or sensitivities, Chicken Soup for the Soul’s Grain-Free recipe in Beef & Legumes supplies dogs with all the nutrition they need without the grains.
+Ideal for canines with dietary restrictions or sensitivities, this tasty meal supplies dogs with all the nutrition they need without the grains.
 It comes in stew form which adds a little more moisture than its pate counterpart.

 Chewy Online Dog Supplies